RoutedDart/ormed/docs/models.md

 Models in Ormed represent your application's data and business logic.
 They provide a clean, object-oriented interface to interact with your database.

+> **📘 Design Philosophy**: Read [Immutable Models and Attribute Tracking](immutable_models.md) to understand Ormed's approach to model immutability and how the attribute tracking system works.

 ## Table of Contents

 - [Defining Models](#defining-models)